Best laptops for students

-The Microsoft Store website offers 10% discounts to students buying devices from its Surface Range.
-Be it Surface Laptop, Surface Pro or Surface Book, you’ll get a 10% price reduction, although this may not apply if there’s another offer already applied to the product you’re buying.
+The Microsoft Store website offers a 10% discount to students buying devices from its Surface Range, including the Surface Laptop, Surface Pro or Surface Book.
+Bear in mind that the 10% price reduction may not apply if there’s already another offer on the product you’re buying.

-You’ll need to verify that you’re a school or uni student, but beyond that you won’t have to jump through any other hoops to get the discount – it’s applied at checkout.
+You’ll need to verify that you’re a school or university student, but beyond that you won’t have to jump through any hoops to get the discount – it’s applied at checkout.

 Other laptop brand deals

 All these laptop brands offer discounts if you buy direct from their online stores.